fuse-box/fuse-box-typechecker/README.md

-    yellowOnSemantic?: boolean; // use yellow color instead of red on Semantic errors yellowOnSyntactic?: boolean; // use yellow color instead of red on Syntactic errors shortenFilenames?: boolean; // use shortened filenames in order to make output less noisy }
+    yellowOnSemantic?: boolean; // use yellow color instead of red on Semantic errors yellowOnSyntactic?: boolean; // use yellow color instead of red on Syntactic errors shortenFilenames?: boolean; // use shortened filenames in order to make output less noisy

+    // when not using with fusebox or just typechecking (remember to install typescript and tslint) emit?: boolean;// emit files according to tsconfig file clearOnEmit? : boolean // output folder on emit
+}